 “When we were first told of the support group, we thought it would be like an AA meeting.
 However, when we attended, we realised that it was nothing like that.
 It’s very enjoyable, provides lots of informative info and we have been attending for over 12months.”

-The patients that attend the group are all at different stages of their lung cancer journey and they can bring a friend, or partner, along for a cuppa, some cake and a chat.
-New members are always welcomed to our friendly and sociable group.
+Everyone is at a different stage of their journey.
+Patients can bring a friend or partner for a cuppa, cake and a chat.
+New members are always warmly welcomed.

-We also run fundraising coffee and cake events and will be raising money for Roy Castle Lung Cancer Foundation later this year.
+Alongside this, we run coffee and cake fundraisers and will be raising money for Roy Castle Lung Cancer Foundation later this year.

 But most importantly, here’s what some of our patients said about the group: